 Discussing, Reporting and Adjudicating Violations

-If any member of the university community suspects that an undergraduate student has violated academic integrity standards, they shall advise the student and the department chair and consult with the Dean of Undergraduate Studies about the appropriate course of action.
+If any member of the university community suspects that an undergraduate student has violated academic integrity standards, they shall advise the student and the department chair and consult with the Dean of Undergraduate Advising or their designee about the appropriate course of action.
 Before speaking with the student, they also may choose to consult with the chair or dean about academic integrity standards.
 If, in consultation with the dean, it is determined that the evidence is not adequate to charge the student with a violation, the matter will be dropped.
 Otherwise, the following procedures will be followed.

 If the faculty member and the student agree that a violation has occurred, the faculty member shall choose either to sanction the student or to refer the case to the academic integrity board.
 If the faculty member chooses to sanction the student, the minimum sanction is failure in the work in question and the maximum sanction is failure in the course.
 The faculty member will be provided with a standard reporting form to be signed by both the student and faculty member.
 As the faculty member will not know whether any prior violations have occurred, all alleged violations should be treated as if they are first violations.
 Upon completion, the reporting form and all documentation should be forwarded to the Office of Student Conduct and Community Standards.